Principal Investigator

 Theme of the chair: Biological Psychology, with a focus on substance use and brain development

 My research line focuses on sensitive periods of brain development starting from fetal life.
-One of the topics that I have been studying in depth is the influence of (prenatal) substance use exposure and neurodevelopmental outcomes (psychopathology, behavior, cognition, brain structure and connectivity measured with brain scans.
+One of the topics that I have been studying in depth is the influence of (prenatal) substance use exposure on neurodevelopmental outcomes (psychopathology, behavior, cognition, brain structure and connectivity measured with brain scans).
 Thus, the ScanLab is focused on Studies of Child and Adolescent Neurodevelopment (SCAN).

 PhD students (last name in alphabetical order)